Mini

 Overview

-Spectral scatter plot
+2D scatter plot

 Mini displays loaded samples as colorful dots in a X / Y scatter plot, the position of which is determined by analyzing the samples' sound qualities and distributing them accordingly.
 The parameters are: brightness, noisiness, complexity, attack, percussiveness, length and loudness.